jcqnly/data-structures-and-algorithms/Challenges/ReverseWordsInString/README.md

 ## Problem Solving Process
 Firstly, the given string is split on a space and stored in a new array.
 The new array is then iterated, starting from the end towards the start of the array.
-As each word is iterated through, the word is appended to a String builder.
+As each word is iterated through, the word is appended to a String builder as long as i hasn't reached the beginning of the array.
+If i is 0, then the String builder variable is returned as a string.